SKYLINES FARM

 Overview . . .

 Since 1992 I've been slowly and carefully building my ideal flock of purebred Romney and Romney-cross sheep.
 Achieving the ideal flock meant that in most years I kept only the top 20-25% of ewe lambs born that year, rigorously selecting for the qualities that were important to me.
-It's been a long slow process, but I now have the high quality 40-50 ewe flock I envisioned years ago, the kind of flock I'd like to buy from myself.
+It's been a long slow process, but I now have the high quality 50-ewe flock I envisioned years ago, the kind of flock I'd like to buy from myself.

 My Ideal Sheep . . .

 Basically, I want sheep that work for me.
-They need to thrive and prosper under my own system of low maintenance, grass-based, organic management practices, while producing premium products to support us all.
+They need to thrive and prosper under my own system of organic and sustainable practices that support healthy animals and healthy land. while producing premium products for three niche markets:

 • One-of-a-kind, exquisite fleeces for handspinners